wiis-dib13/Arcood-Made/README.md

 Explore a surreal galaxy where each planet represents a human emotion.
 Choose how you feel today, and let the galaxy guide you.
+### login
+to test your patience with 5 conditions for a password because aliens hate weak passwords !

 ### 🪐 The 5 Emotional Planets: